kube-rs/website/docs/kubernetes-version.md

 ## Outside The Range

-We recommend developers stay within the supported version range for the best experience, but it is **technically possible** to operate outside the bounds of this range (by picking older `k8s-openapi` features, or by running against older clusters).
+We recommend developers stay within the supported version range for the best experience, but it is **technically possible** to operate outside the bounds of this range (by picking older features from `k8s-openapi`, or by running against older clusters).

 !!! warning "Untested Version Combinations"

     While exceeding the supported version range is likely to work for most api resources: **we do not test** kube's functionality **outside this version range**.

-In minor skews, both kube and Kubernetes will share a large functioning API surface, while relying on deprecated apis to fill the gap.
+In minor skews, kube and Kubernetes will share a large functioning API surface, while relying on deprecated apis to fill the gap.
 However, the **further you stray** from the range you are **increasingly likely** to encounter Rust structs that doesn't work against your cluster, or miss support for resources entirely.

 ## Special Abstractions

-In a small number of cases, kube provides abstractions on top of certain api resources that are not managed along with the generated sources.
+For a small number of api resources, kube provides abstractions that are not managed along with the generated sources.
 For these cases we currently __track the source__ and remove when Kubernetes removes them.

 This only affects a small number of special resources such as `CustomResourceDefinition`, `Event`, `Lease`, `AdmissionReview`.